 New Jersey is considered to be ahead of times as it is one of the few US states to offer online gambling.
 If you reside in NJ, you can play your favourite casino games online, as well as compete in cash games and tournaments at poker rooms on the web.
-Sports betting is a different story in New Jersey, which we explain why below.
+Sports betting will also be legalised later in 2018 when lawmakers legislation allowing it is made official following the overturning of PASPA in May.

 Online casino and poker laws in New Jersey